 4. Priori Incantatem in The Goblet of Fire

 The first time we witness priori incantatem in the world of Harry Potter is when Harry duels Voldemort following Cedric Diggory’s death.
 Logically, Voldemort, with his superior wand skills, should easily defeat Harry, but the strange magical phenomenon of priori incantatem–that we’ve never heard of before–gives Harry the chance to escape unharmed.
 In The Goblet of Fire, this device is clearly a deus ex machina, especially as we see Dumbledore has to explain what priori incantatem is after the fact to an equally confused Harry and readership.
 But much like Tolkien’s eagles, this plot twist doesn’t offend me in any way.
-Rowling can get away it because the real narrative thrust is in the character development and thematic work at play (and she gets points for setting up the mystery of what it means for Harry and Voldemort to share wand cores much earlier on in the series).

 5. The Claw from Toy Story 3